xolox/vim-lua-ftplugin/README.md

 Now when you type Control-X Control-O Vim will hang for a moment, after which you should be presented with an enormous list of completion candidates :-)

+### The `lua_define_completefunc` option

+By default the Lua file type plug-in sets the ['completefunc'] [] option so that Vim can complete Lua keywords, global variables and library members using Control-X Control-U. If you don't want the 'completefunc' option to be changed by the plug-in, you can set this option to zero (false) in your [vimrc script] [vimrc]:

+    :let g:lua_define_completefunc = 0

+### The `lua_define_omnifunc` option

+By default the Lua file type plug-in sets the ['omnifunc'] [] option so that Vim can complete the names of all Lua modules installed on the local system.
+If you don't want the 'omnifunc' option to be changed by the plug-in, you can set this option to zero (false) in your [vimrc script] [vimrc]:

+    :let g:lua_define_omnifunc = 0

 ### The `lua_define_completion_mappings` option